All Episodes

 The Democrats are on offense over 2008.

-Don't even have to mention Bush.
+You don't even have to mention Bush.

 You can just attack the Democrats for what they are doing here.

-Uh the the they're never gonna persuade those people.
+They're never going to persuade those people.

-You know, stand up, do a press conference, the hell with what the New York Times says.
+To hell with what the New York Times says.

-I know it's easy for me to say, you know, having an audience, getting an audience is different from getting votes, but believe me, it would resonate uh with a lot of people.
+I know it's easy for me to say, you know, having an audience, getting an audience is different from getting votes, but believe me, it would resonate with a lot of people.

 This is outrageous.

-It's not an abuse of power, nothing that's been said about this is accurate at all.
+Nothing that's been said about this is accurate at all.

-If you if you can go spend an hour and a half or whatever it is to watch this stupid thing and after it have your mind totally changed.
+If you can go spend an hour and a half or whatever it is to watch this stupid thing and after it have your mind totally changed, then I believe some of you might fall for the notion that there's some sort of genuine illegality or scandal here, because apparently you'll sop up whatever the drive-by media ladles out.

 Well, try this.

-You go to WWW Hillary Clinton.com, you can uh sign a petition.
+You go to www.hillaryclinton.com, you can sign a petition to force Gonzalez to resign.

 Now, guess what this really is?